Wednesday, February 1, 2012

-In another bowl, whisk together eggs, vanilla and milk.
+In another bowl, whisk together eggs, vanilla, milk and half-and-half cream.

 Place your bread in the baking dish.
 Sprinkle the brown sugar mixture over the bread.
 If you're layering your bread like I did (propped up against each other) try to get the brown sugar down in between the slices.
 You could also do two separate layers of bread.
 Just make sure you only use half of the brown sugar mixture per layer.